velartrill/velartrill.github.io/orig/eyes-of-the-storm.md

 *"Nnnh.* You would, you fuckin' slut."
 She kisses me distractedly for a moment, before pulling away and patting me on the shoulder.
 "Come on, Rei.
 Down on your knees."

 I kneel down and she pulls up a stool behind me, squeezing my waist between her thighs as she sits down to wash my hair.
 She digs her fingers in and pulls my head back, turning me this way and that as she pours hot water down my scalp.
 She's always so good at keeping it out of my eyes.
 She rubs in an oil that helps the tangles come loose, and spends a few minutes tugging and brushing them all apart, until my dark red frizzy hair is all free again.
 More water, soaps, and oils, then she rinses my hair and squeezes it part dry.
-She presses a sweep of front curls down above my eyes so they dry in the right shape, then stands and tugs me to me feet.
+She presses a sweep of front curls down above my eyes so they dry in the right shape, then stands and tugs me to my feet.

 "All done," she murmurs happily, toweling me off.
-She dresses me in the same clothes, and expertly wraps locks of wet hair around the stem of the peony to hold it in place.
+She dresses me in the same clothes, and expertly wraps locks of my wet hair around the stem of the peony to hold it in place.
 "There," she says proudly, standing back and admiring her handiwork.
 "You look fit for Court."

 "You know what they do to commonfolk at Court?"
 I ask her, stepping out of the way so she can wash herself.
 She shakes her head.

 "No, what?"

 "They starve ’em for a week, beat ’em black and blue, and strip 'em half naked so's the Empress'll have something fragile and pretty to look at," I tell her.
 "On account of how boorish and plain we all are.
-Sometimes they cut ’em up all decorative-like too."
+Sometimes they cut on ’em all decorative-like too."

 *"La dè nai,"* she exclaims.
 "You're shitting me."